kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

     git ubuntu merge finish ubuntu/devel --bug 1802886

-The reconstructed changelog is not perfect; check it to make sure it follows the standards.

 * If this fails, [do it manully](#finish-the-merge-manually)

+### Fix debian/changelog

+Git ubuntu attempts to put together a changelog entry, but it will likely have problems.
+Fix it up to make sure it follows the standards.

 ### Get orig tarball